 Thursday night was Tara’s CD release show at The Room.
 Martin Schiller (aka 87 things for the future) played, The Locusts Have No King played (with Tara playing acoustic guitar and singing harmony), and then Tara took the stage with her merry little band of sharply dressed men.
 I think we were all looking pretty stylish and dapper.

-and it was a lot of fun, man. if you weren’t there…then you were probably somewhere else. but if you were there, maybe you saw me wearing extreme isolation headphones at some points to shield my ears from the loudness. to hell with looking hip…protect your ears, i say! i need to get some of those custom-made earplugs so i can be more discrete about it. temporary threshold shift is not our friend.
+It was a lot of fun, man.
+If you weren’t there…then you were probably somewhere else.
+But if you were there, maybe you saw me wearing Extreme Isolation headphones at some points to shield my ears from the high volume situation.
+To hell with looking hip.
+Protect your ears, I say!
+I need to get some of those custom-made “musician’s earplugs” so I can be more discrete about it.
+Temporary threshold shift is not our friend.

-most importantly, congratulations to tara on the successful launch of her first cd! and long live jason the boy’s man.
+Congratulations to Tara on the successful launch of her first album!
+And long live Jason the Boy’s Man.